Tyler Stephenson Player Props: Reds vs. Phillies

 Tyler Stephenson At The Plate

-- Stephenson has an OPS of .895, fueled by an OBP of .440 to go with a slugging percentage of .455.
-All three of those stats rank first among Cincinnati hitters this season.
+- Stephenson leads Cincinnati with an OBP of .448, plus a team-best slugging percentage of .462.

-- Among the qualifying hitters, he ranks 22nd in batting average, while his on-base percentage ranks 26th and he is 91st in slugging.
+- Among qualified batters, he ranks 13th in batting average, while his on-base percentage ranks 23rd and he is 84th in slugging.

-- Stephenson is batting .389 during his last outings and is riding a six-game hitting streak.
+- Stephenson enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .389.

-- Stephenson has gotten a hit in all six games this season, with more than one hit twice.
+- Stephenson has gotten a hit in all seven games this year, with more than one hit three times (42.9%).

-- Stephenson has picked up an RBI twice this year, but just one in each of those games.
+- Stephenson has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.